forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-hugo.md

 To get started with Algolia, the very first thing you'll need to do is [sign up](https://www.algolia.com/users/sign_up).
 Once that is out of the way, your next step is to generate your JSON search index.

-With Hugo, we'll do this using the [custom output formats](https://gohugo.io/templates/output-formats/) feature, which allows us to output an existing document in a different format (in this case, JSON).
+With Hugo, we'll do this using the [custom output formats](https://gohugo.io/templates/output-formats/) feature, which allows us to output an existing document in a different format (in this case, a valid Algolia JSON index).

 To get started, open up `config.toml`.
 Here, we'll add the Hugo configuration for your custom output formats.